MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-container-apps-v1.md

 **`imageToDeploy`** - **Docker image to deploy**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The custom name of the image that has already been pushed to ACR and will be deployed to the Container App by this task.
-Note: the image name should include the ACR server; e.g., <acr-name>.azurecr.io/<repo>:<tag>.
+The name of the image that has already been pushed to ACR and will be deployed to the Container App by this task.
+Note: the image name should include the ACR server; e.g., `<acr-name>.azurecr.io/<repo>:<tag>`.
 If this argument is not provided, the value provided (or determined) for the 'imageToBuild' argument will be used.
+If this image is found in an ACR instance that requires authentication to pull, the `acrName` argument, or the `acrUsername` and `acrPassword` arguments, can be provided to authenticate requests to the ACR instance.
 <!-- :::editable-content-end::: -->
 <br>